S-278/Oxygen-Membrane-Reactor-Modelling/README.md

 --
 The Python script OMR_model.py allows to simulate oxygen membrane reactors with continuos gas flow rates as described in our publication [1].

-On both sides of the membrane, chemical equilibrium is assumed.
-The oxygen flux through the membrane is modelled by the Wagner equation and included into the chemical equilibrium calculation.
+Chemical equilibrium is assumed on both sides of the membrane.
+The oxygen flux through the membrane is modelled using the Wagner equation and included into the chemical equilibrium calculation.
 The entire problem is then solved as a nested problem: The inner problem is the equilibrium calculation inluding an assumed oxygen flux using Cantera [2].
 The outer problem is a root finding problem to find the oxygen flux satisfying the Wagner equation in the equilibrium state which is solved using Scipy [3].
 A detailed explanation of the assumptions, limitations and equations including experimental validation can be found in our publication [1].